 Because of its absorptive characteristics, charcoal has been widely used by horticulturists to help potted plants from becoming waterlogged.
 Over the years, charcoal has become indispensable in potting mixes when plants are placed in pots without drainage holes.
 Charcoal stores excess water (and liquefied fertilizer) and releases it when the roots seek nourishment as the soil dries out.

 How is Mosser Lee’s Horticultural Charcoal Made?

-Mosser Lee’s Organic Horticultural Charcoal is uniquely made from dead fruit tree limbs.
-By using tree limbs that naturally die, we help the environment by using scrap wood productively and by saving live trees, unlike many of our competitors.
+Mosser Lee Horticultural Charcoal is a non-activated charcoal.
 The manufacturing process is similar to other non-activated charcoal processes with burning kilns and sizing screens.
 The screens help ensure that the pieces are uniform sized.
 Imported.

 Is Horticultural Charcoal the same as Activated Charcoal?

 No, activated charcoal is made with gas infused into the burning chamber, which is not done in making horticultural grade charcoal.
 The activation process allows greater absorption, but at a much higher and unnecessary cost.
 Activated charcoal is used in many applications including filtering in aquariums.